Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 ```

 * `-y` or `--yes` is to assume yes for all confirmation prompts
+* `--raw` will output JSON to stdout for the command result.
+Only a subset
+of commands support this option.
 * `--show-config` will output the merged configuration prior to execution
 * `-v` or `--verbose` is for verbose output
 * `--configdir path` can be used instead of the individual config switches